Astrotope/n8n-ai-meetup-talk/N8N_MAKE_ZAPIER_COMPARISON.md

 ## Decision Framework

 ### Choose n8n if you:
-- Have technical team members
+- Have technical team members comfortable with code
-- Need advanced AI/ML integrations
+- Need to integrate with custom APIs or services without pre-built connectors
-- Require complete data control
+- Require complete data control and self-hosting
-- Process high volumes of data
+- Process high volumes of data cost-effectively
-- Want unlimited scalability
+- Want unlimited scalability and customization
-- Need custom workflow logic
+- Need complex business logic beyond visual workflows
+- Require advanced AI/ML integrations and vector databases

 ### Choose Make if you:
-- Want visual workflow design
+- Want visual workflow design with AI-powered automation
-- Need moderate complexity features
+- Need moderate complexity features with enterprise scalability
-- Require cost-effective automation
+- Require cost-effective automation for growing businesses
-- Have some technical users
+- Have some technical users but prefer no-code approach
-- Need strong data transformation
+- Need strong data transformation with intelligent processing
 - Want balance of features and simplicity
+- Benefit from AI Agents and real-time adaptive automation

 ### Choose Zapier if you:
 - Have non-technical users